Chilly, winter weather means more outdoor fun!

 With the recent provincial measures closing indoor amenities, it’s more important than ever to stay active and healthy.

 Have you built a backyard ice rink this season?
-Show us photos for a chance to win amazing prizes -- like a one-hour skate with Mayor Brown, NHL Alumni Doug Gilmour and Wendel Clark on the winning rink!
+Show us photos for a chance to win amazing prizes -- like a skate with Mayor Brown, NHL Alumni Doug Gilmour and Wendel Clark on the winning rink!

 Here’s how to participate